James-Whitcroft/WebCheckers/docs/DesignDoc.md

 than that.
 These percentages were chosen because the logic in the model tier was the most complicated, and it was vital to the operation of the game that these functioned properly.
 There were a few branches missed, however most of the code was run in the tests.
-We were able to achieve 94% coverage for the model tier, 95% coverage for the application tier, and 49% coverage for the UI tier.
-The UI tier coverage is low because we were unable to complete tests for all the classes, however the classes that were tested were all above 75% and most were above 90%.
+We were able to achieve 89% coverage for the model tier, 95% coverage for the application tier, and 81% coverage for the UI tier.
 The jacoco test ran on the unit tests written and produced the results shown in the figures below.

 ![The WebCheckers UI Tier Code Coverage](uiUnit.PNG)